elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/network-model.md

     If you want to protect your Ingress with OAuth2-based authentication, check out [oauth2-proxy](https://github.com/elastisys/compliantkubernetes/blob/main/user-demo/deploy/oauth2-proxy.yaml).

 !!!important
-    The DNS name in `spec.rules[0].host` and `spec.tls[0].hosts[0]` must be the same as the DNS entry used by your application users.
+    The DNS name in `spec.rules[0].host` and `spec.tls[0].hosts[0]` must be the same as the DNS entry used by your application users, in the example above `demo.example.com`.
 Otherwise, the application users will get a "Your connection is not private" error.

 !!!important
     Some load-balancers fronting Compliant Kubernetes do not preserve source IP.
 This makes source IP allowlisting unusable.